MTHSBGN/RobustReinforcementLearning/reviews/roadmap.md

 ## November

-- [ ] Complete formalization of the problem
+- [x] Complete formalization of the problem
-- [ ] Complete PPO algorithm
+- [x] Complete PPO algorithm
-- [ ] Determine the learning algorithm robust to the nuisance parameters + architecture
+- [x] Determine the learning algorithm robust to the nuisance parameters + architecture
-- [ ] Implementation of a first experiment

 ## December

+- [ ] Implementation of the first experiment
 - [ ] Assement of results and improvement
 - [ ] Iteration over new experiments